School: St. Vincent de Paul Seminary

 For one summer I worked at Life Teen camp Hidden Lake.
 And one of the first weekends there a friend of mine asked if I had ever thought of the priesthood.
 I was quick with my response that I had thought about it, but realized that God had other plans for me.
-In reality, I had not thought much about it.
+In reality I had not thought much about it.
 However, I knew that I was a “normal” guy and not the material for the priesthood.
 Over that whole summer that question would not leave my head, and I ended up praying over this question all summer.
 After that summer, I returned to my university to finish my studies all the while praying with this idea of the priesthood.
-After discerning this question through graduation, getting a job, and a few years in the work place (four years total), I was talking to a good friend who called me and told me that there is a point in discernment where we need to make a step in one direction or the other.
-We need to make a step of faith.
+After discerning this question through graduation, getting a job, and a few years in the workplace (four years total), I was talking to a good friend who called me and told me that there is a stage in discernment where we need to take a step.
 This idea convicted me, so I immediately hung up the phone and called the vocation office.
-The reality was that my heart had already made up its mind about this question, but it took my head a few years to be ok with the decision.
+The reality was that my heart was already convicted about the priesthood, but it took my head a few years to be ok with the decision.

 What is seminary life like for you?